asiloisad/pulsar-screen-position/README.md

 ## Installation

-To install `keep-focus` search for [keep-focus](https://web.pulsar-edit.dev/packages/keep-focus) in the Install pane of the Pulsar settings or run `ppm install keep-focus`.
+To install `keep-position` search for [keep-position](https://web.pulsar-edit.dev/packages/keep-position) in the Install pane of the Pulsar settings or run `ppm install keep-position`.

-Alternatively, run `ppm install bacadra/pulsar-keep-focus` to install a package directly from Github repository.
+Alternatively, run `ppm install bacadra/pulsar-keep-position` to install a package directly from Github repository.

 # Contributing [🍺](https://www.buymeacoffee.com/asiloisad)